emad-elsaid/rubrowser/readme.md

-    -l, --layout=FILE                layout file to apply on the resulting graph -s, --server=SERVER:PORT         rubrowser server for execution monitoring -T, --no-toolbox                 Don't display toolbox on the page -v, --version                    Print Rubrowser version
+    -l, --layout=FILE                layout file to apply on the resulting graph -s, --server=SERVER:PORT         rubrowser server for execution monitoring -T, --no-toolbox                 Don't display toolbox on the page -j, --json                       Do export data as JSON instead of HTML -v, --version                    Print Rubrowser version
     -h, --help                       Prints this help
 ```